athom031/User-Geo-Location-Map/README.md

 1. Update API.js with your own API key created at the beginning of the getting started section.
 2. Update the config file in the server side on what is the link to the Mongo DB as the MONGO URI
-3. Run the command to install all of the required libraries<br/>
+3. Run the command to install all of the required libraries: <br/>
 ```
 npm run setup
 ```